From Pre-K to College to Global Citizenship: Vincent Izuegbu’s Vision for Wells Elementary

 You also need to be as mentally ready for principalship as possible.
 The best way to do this is to be an assistant principal first.
 “You are an inch closer to what principalship is like,” he says.
 It’s important to cultivate an eye for talent so that you can maintain a strong team as well.
 “If you don’t have a good team, even with all of your knowledge . . . it’s going to be difficult.”

-Finally, as a Chicago Public Schools 2024 Game Changer, Vincent noted that having a clear vision for a school is paramount to success as a leader.
-As his secret sauce, Vincent stated that his “secret sauce” is his clarity of vision, which informed his team and gave birth to an unstoppable drive for innovation and systems of educational practices that bind his school teams and community together.
+Finally, after he was announced as a Chicago Public Schools 2024 Game Changer, Vincent noted that having a clear vision for a school is paramount to success as a leader.
+He said that his “secret sauce” is his clarity of vision, which informs his team and gives birth to an unstoppable drive for innovation and systems of educational practices that bind his school teams and community together.
+But that didn’t happen over night.
 “Over the years,” Vincent continues, “my vision for [Wells] kind of developed gradually and clearly.”

 That vision has guided his approach to everything from building his team to instructional and distributed leadership to providing life-changing international field trips.
 Beyond providing students a pathway to college and a career, “our goal is global citizenship,” he says.
 “We want to be able to — in our own little way — solve some of the world’s problems, as little as they could be.
 It could be helping to provide water to villages in Africa.
 It could be tree planting.
 It could be plastics recycling.
 It could be providing refurbished iPads to poor students and fixing leaking school roofs in developing countries.
 It could be preventing hunger and starvation — whatever we could do.”